shizhl-code/awesome-RL-LLM/README.md

-# Awesome-Sampling-LLM
+# Awesome-RL-LLM
-the reading list to collect advanced MTCS technique for LMs or LLM-based agents.
+the reading list to collect advanced RL technique for LMs or LLM-based agents.

 # Paper
 1. [18 Apr 2024] Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models (Google)